eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-kinds.md

     port: 22
 ```

-To learn more about RemoteAgent, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-agent).
+To learn more about Agent, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-agent).

 ## LocalAgent